Like glasses, different types of contact lenses will suit different people. Thinking about contacts?

+There’s a lot to think about – but chatting through with your optometrist is a great first move.
 “When you go and see an optometrist to discuss contact lenses, as a first step they’ll go through all of the options with you,” says Bupa optometrist Karen Makin.

-When it comes to lens materials, you’ll need to decide between hard contact lenses – also known as rigid gas permeable (RPG) lenses – and soft contact lenses.
+You’ll need to decide between hard contact lenses – also known as rigid gas permeable (RPG) lenses – and soft contact lenses.

 “There are some people who’ve worn hard lenses all their life and they want to stay with them, but soft lenses are absolutely the way the vast majority of contact lens wearers go,” she says.